 Where should we put the DJ and the dance floor?

 You want to make sure the DJ and dance floor are front and center at your event, preferably side by side with each other.
 You definitely want a clearly defined dance floor that is size appropriate for the guest count.
 Too small and it will be cramped and uncomfortable for people to dance.
 If it is too big or spread out, it will look empty and people will be less likely to dance.
 You also do not want to put the DJ and dance floor in a separate room from the rest of the reception.
 This is a recipe for no one dancing.
+Your DJ is going to serve as the MC for the evening, so you do need to have them front and center to be able to handle all the wedding formalities, and so that people can see what is going on when he calls up your toast makers, etc.

 Can we choose the music for our wedding reception?

 Yes, yes you can.
 Keep in mind, we will essentially have 2 distinct parties taking place during your wedding reception.
 We will have the cocktail and dinner hours, where we can play pretty much anything.
 During the cocktail and dinner hours most wedding guests are chatting, and aren't really listening to the music.
 It is mostly background noise at that time.
 This is a great time to mix in any requests that you may have.
 You can actually choose all of the cocktail/dinner music if you wish.
 The second half of the night is the Dance Party.
 We do not recommend trying to pick every song for the dance party part of the evening.
 We suggest trusting your DJ to read your crowd, get them dancing, and keep them having fun.
 Your DJ knows what songs work and what songs don't, so we suggest you don't limit them when it comes to the dance party part of the evening.
+You can find some great wedding music planning advice on our blog!

 What is your style?